 - Information design: This type can cover everything from how a process works to chronological timelines to anything dealing with concepts (instead of data).

-- Editorial/news-driven: Most magazines and newspapers have digital editions that meet or surpass print nowadays, so tackling a timely topic — or working with publishers to tell these stories in a branded content play could make sense depending on your story.
+- Editorial/news-driven: Most magazines and newspapers have digital editions that meet or surpass print nowadays, so tackling a timely topic — or working with publishers to tell these stories in a branded content play could make sense, depending on your story.

-Businesses who could use infographics include…
+Businesses that could use infographics include…

-Any business that wants to distill complex information (data, original research and/or studies) into a digestible and shareable communication device might consider an infographic.
+Any business that wants to distill complex information (data, original research, and/or studies) into a digestible and shareable communication device might consider an infographic.